 Even though federal and state labor rules are quite different, what are your rights as an Oregon employee?
 How many consecutive days without a day off can you work?
 Is it possible to be fired for no reason?
 The purpose of Oregon’s labor laws are to safeguard employees while also promoting the state’s economic well-being.
-If you don’t find the solution to your issue here, please don’t hesitate to contact us at Meyer Stephenson, and we will try our best to assist you.
+If you don’t find the solution to your issue here, please don’t hesitate to contact us at Meyer Employment Law, and we will try our best to assist you.

 Oregon Wage Laws

 As per OR Statute 653.02 and OR Statute 653.026, the minimum wage in Oregon is location-based.
 The minimum wage currently stands at $12.00 per hour in non-urban regions, $12.75 per hour in typical counties, and $14.00 per hour in the Portland metropolitan area as of July 1, 2021.

 A separate minimum wage for tipped workers is not in place in Oregon.
 Even if a tipped employee earns just a small quantity of gratuities, the employer must pay the entire minimum wage.
 OR Statute 653.035(3).